by Jess Leong

 Before You Ride

-- Plan Ahead: Know your equipment, your ability and the area in which you are riding and prepare accordingly.
+- Plan Ahead: Know your equipment, your ability, and the area in which you are riding and prepare accordingly.
 Strive to be self-sufficient: keep your equipment in good repair and carry necessary supplies for changes in weather or other conditions.

-- Let People Know: Make sure there’s at least one other person who know where you’re headed, when and where you left from, and when you’re hoping to get back.
+- Let People Know: Make sure there’s at least one other person who knows where you’re headed, when and where you left from, and when you’re hoping to get back.
 Any things can happen on the trail and if something ever happened, it’s important that someone knows where you might be.

 - Ride Open Trails: Respect trail and road closures — ask a land manager for clarification if you are uncertain about the status of a trail.
 Do not trespass on private land.
 Obtain permits or other authorization as required.
 Be aware that bicycles are not permitted in areas protected as state or federal Wilderness.
-This mean, you guessed it, check ahead of time!
+This means, you guessed it, check ahead of time!

 - Leave No Trace: Be sensitive to the dirt beneath you.
 Wet and muddy trails are more vulnerable to damage than dry ones.
 When the trail is soft, consider other riding options.
 This also means staying on existing trails and not creating new ones.
 Don’t cut switchbacks.
 Be sure to pack out at least as much as you pack in.

 - Control Your Bicycle: Inattention for even a moment could put yourself and others at risk.
 Obey all bicycle speed regulations and recommendations, and ride within your limits.